 The pop star reportedly banned twerking on this tour, promoting it as “educational for kids” and claiming that she wants to be taken seriously as an artist.
 We’re not sure what lies beneath the booty shaking, but we’re curious as hell.

 In an age of oversharing and attention-baiting selfies, this precocious and self-aware singer opts for privacy and lets her music do the talking.
-See if you can nab a ticket to one her sold-out NYC dates before she starts playing stadiums.
+Catch her as a Coachella sub-headliner before she starts playing stadiums.